tcltk/tcl/doc/markdown/SetVar.md

 The *part1Ptr* argument to **Tcl\_ObjSetVar2** and **Tcl\_ObjGetVar2** can have any reference count.
 These functions never modify it.

 The *part2Ptr* argument to **Tcl\_ObjSetVar2** and **Tcl\_ObjGetVar2**, if non-NULL, should not have a zero reference count as these functions may retain a reference to it, particularly when it is used to create an array element that did not previously exist, and decrementing the reference count later would leave them pointing to a freed Tcl\_Obj.

+[SetResult]: SetResult.md